gbaldeck/react-native-kotlin-multiplatform/quester-react-native/README.md

 Run `npm start` and you're all set!

 Look at `build.gradle`, the `libs` folder, and `.babelrc` to see what to do if you would like to install another Kotlin library through Bintray to NPM.
+The Bintray libraries seem to be kept more up to date than what's on NPM which is why we install from Bintray to NPM instead of directly in NPM.